pikami/mail-server/README.md

   - adds ssh public key
 - 02-ssl.yml - generates ssl certificates and adds a renew cron job
 - 03-mail.yml - installs and configures dovecot and opensmtpd
+- 04-secondary-mail.yml - installs and configures opensmtpd as a backup mail receiver